-Bio-Museum - Frank Gehry`s Biodiversity Museum on the Causeway of Balboa.
-The new "Bridge of Life", as the architect himself refers to the unconventional building, can be seen from Panama Bay, as well as from the Canal entrance.
+Bio-Museum - Frank Gehry's Biodiversity Museum on the Causeway of Balboa.
+The new "Bridge of Life", as the architect himself refers to the original building, can be seen from Panama Bay, as well as from the Canal entrance.

 Miraflores Locks - A viewing platform gives visitors a chance to see the locks in action.

 Ships are guided to the entrance of the first set of locks - the Miraflores locks - by tugboats.